experience max stewart paints

 In those years, I’ve learned to paint when I want to, and to paint when I need to.
 To paint what I want to paint, and what I need to paint.
 When times are good, but especially when they’re bad, it helps to paint every day.

 I have a great dedicated studio now, in Glenville, West Virginia, where I now live after a lifetime in Pittsburgh.
 West Virginia is a beautiful state, full of beautiful landscapes to be painted and loving people who have welcomed me to their mountains.
+I am a member of the Infamous Artists Collective in Buckhannon, I have shown and sold my work in several galleries around the state, and one of my paintings was featured on the cover of The Trillium, a local literary and art journal.
 I have found an artistic home here.